JeffersonLab/JANA2/docs/tutorial.rst

         Hit(int x, int y, double E, double t) : x(x), y(y), E(E), t(t) {};
         ...

-The only additional thing we need to fill out is the Summarize method, which aids in debugging and introspection.
+The only additional thing we need to fill out is the :py:func:`Summarize` method, which aids in debugging and introspection.
 Basically, it tells JANA how to convert this JObject into a (structured) string.
-Inside Summarize, we add each of our primitive member variables to the provided JObjectSummary, along with the variable name, a C-style format specifier, and a description of what that variable means.
-JANA provides a NAME_OF macro so that if we rename a member variable using automatic refactoring tools, it will automatically update the string representation of the variable name as well.
+Inside :py:func:`Summarize`, we add each of our primitive member variables to the provided :py:func:`JObjectSummary`, along with the variable name, a C-style format specifier, and a description of what that variable means.
+JANA provides a :py:func:`NAME_OF` macro so that if we rename a member variable using automatic refactoring tools, it will automatically update the string representation of the variable name as well.

    .. code-block:: console